bennyhuo/KotlinBlogTranslation/original/Upcoming Change “Class Objects” Rethought.md

 ## Terminology Change

-As you might have noticed, the term “class object” sounds a little ambiguous in English, and this is why many people tend to think that class object of <code>Foo</code> must be an instance (in other words, object) of <code>Foo</code>, which is totally not so.
+As you might have noticed, the term “class object” sounds a little ambiguous in English, and this is why many people tend to think that class object of `Foo` must be an instance (in other words, object) of `Foo`, which is totally not so.
 This, among other reasons, is why we are looking for another term and syntax.
 The current proposal has it as follows:

 {% raw %}
 <p></p>